wzhudev/reverse-linear-sync-engine/README.md

 ![model registry](./imgs/model-registry.png)

->[!INFO]
+> [!INFO]
 > Uglified Names
 >
-> The names in the screenshots (`Xs` for example) may differ from those in the source code available on the GitHub repository (`rr`).
-This is completely normal, as Linear's outstanding continuous deployment pipeline enables them to ship updates nearly every half hour!
+> The names in the screenshots (e.g., Xs) may differ from those in the GitHub source code (rr).
+Additionally, names may vary across different screenshots.
+This is completely normal, as Linear ships nearly every half hour!

 `ModelRegistry` is a class with static members that store various types of metadata and provide methods for registering and retrieving this information.
 For example:

-- **`modelLookup`**: Maps a model’s name to its constructor.
+- **`modelLookup`**: Maps a model's name to its constructor.
-- **`modelPropertyLookup`**: Stores metadata about a model’s properties.
+- **`modelPropertyLookup`**: Stores metadata about a model's properties.
-- **`modelReferencedPropertyLookup`**: Stores metadata about a model’s references.
+- **`modelReferencedPropertyLookup`**: Stores metadata about a model's references.
 - etc.

-We will discuss how some of this metadata is registered, focusing particularly on models and their properties.
+We will discuss how some of this metadata is registered in this chapter, focusing particularly on models and their properties.

 ### Model

 > [!NOTE]
 > Code References
 >
 > - `We`: `ClientModel` decorator
 > - `as`: `Model` base model class
 > - `re` `Vs`: `Issue` model class